-The balance of the HOME funds - \$758,135.20 will be allocated as follows:
+The balance of the HOME funds - \$ 841,941.80 will be allocated as follows:

-• \$728,135.20 will be used by DHCD for administrative expenses associated with administering the HOME program.
-The amount set-aside for administrative expenses includes 10% of the FFY2023 regular HOME allocation and 10% of any program income received.
+• \$ 841,941.80 will be used by DHCD for administrative expenses associated with administering the HOME program.
+The amount set-aside for administrative expenses includes 10% of the FFY2022 regular HOME allocation and the option to use 10% of any program income received for administrative expenses .

-\$ 30,000.00 will be set-aside for CHDO operating assistance.
+No funds will be set-aside for CHDO operating assistance during this fiscal year.
 Guidelines for awarding HOME operating assistance to certified CHDOs conducting business in communities designated as HOME non-Participating Jurisdictions (non-PJs) are outlined in Attachment I. Under federal law, a CHDO may not receive HOME support that provides more than 50% of its operating budget in any fiscal year, or \$50,000, whichever is greater.
 Under DHCD policy, operating assistance funds available to CHDOs in any fiscal year will be capped at \$50,000\.
 This amount does not include funds for operating expenses and pass-through funds provided through intermediary organizations exclusive of the State of Maryland selected by HUD.